Strengthening Low Back Muscles and Reducing Pain

 Jun.
 18, 2018

-Preventing and Lowering High Blood Pressure with Water Immersion
+Preventing and Lowering High Blood Pressure through Swimming

 The available research indicates that swimming exercise performed regularly in the pool is effective in reducing blood pressure in patients with hypertension.